afourmy/pyEarth/README.md

 - Use pyshp to read the shapefile
 - Extract the shapes of the shapefile
 - When a shape is a multipolygon, decompose it into multiple polygons with shapely
-- Use pyproj to convert the shape's geographic coordinates into projected coordinates
+- Use pyproj to convert the shape's geodetic coordinates to carthesian coordinates
+- Triangulate the polygon with the tesselation function
-- Use the GUI framework method to draw the polygons
+- Use OpenGL functions to create the polygon in the 3D space
 ```

 Below is the algorithm implemented with the pyQt framework: